 This course examines the development of Christian thought from the time of the Protestant Reformation to the present day.
 Special attention will be given to the development of Christian theology in the wake of the Renaissance Period, the Enlightenment Period, and following the two world wars.
-In addition, the course will review the Catholic traditions evolving theology on sexuality, immigration, and race relations
+In addition, the course will review the Catholic practical theology evolving from postmodern social responses to sexuality, immigration, and race relations.
+Prerequisites: THEO 101 or THEO 102